slamora/brackets-wiki/SplitView-Architecture-Notes.md

 The layout of the editor is fluid for the most part, but the height is computed by `PanelManager` and the editor is resized by triggering an Event and passing data with the event to tell the editor how tall it should be.
 The `EditorManager` then handles this event and sets the `$(#editor-holder)` to the explicit height negotiated by the panel manager.
 The event is passed to the `Editor` object which then tells codemirror to recompute its scroll state and other size related data.

 # Proposed Implementation
 `EditorLayoutManager` is a helper for `EditorManager` to compute the placement and layout of all full sized editors (inline editors are not managed here) and has various APIs for changing the layout of the editor area and placement `Editor` objects.
-The editor objects themselves are managed by the `EditorManager` and the `EditoryLayoutManager` is created whenever the layout needs to change to adjust all editor sizes and placement.
+The editor objects themselves are managed by the `EditorManager` and the `EditorLayoutManager` is created whenever the layout needs to change to adjust all editor sizes and placement.

 `EditorManager` View of `#editor-holder`
 `....+-> Array[1][1]` of `Editor` instances  (`.editor-pane`, id=paneId)